 Muskingum River (Morgan, Muskingum, Washington counties) – Crappie: Both the pools and tailwaters offer good early crappie fishing.
 Try fishing heavy cover with small jigs or minnows.
 Spotted bass: As temperatures increase, try casting rubber worms, crankbaits, and spinners over submerged structure, docks, weed beds, and deep holes.
 Anglers have reported limited success in the past.
 Flathead catfish: These fish prefer live bait such as gizzard shad.
 Try using shad eight inches or larger.
 Success for these fish will continue to increase as temperatures warm throughout the spring and summer.

 Lake Erie Region

-• The daily bag limit for walleyes in Ohio waters of Lake Erie is four fish per angler from March 1 through April 30.
-The minimum size limit for walleyes is 15 inches.
+• The daily bag limit for walleye in Ohio waters of Lake Erie is four fish per angler through April 30.
+The minimum size limit for walleye is 15 inches.

 • The daily bag limit for yellow perch is 30 fish per angler in all Ohio waters of Lake Erie.

 • The trout and salmon daily bag limit is two fish per angler.
 The minimum size limit is 12 inches.

 • The black bass (largemouth and smallmouth bass) daily bag limit is five fish per angler with a 14-inch minimum size limit.
 From May 1 to June 23, possession of these fish is prohibited.